KellyIB/Adopt_dont_shop_paired/README.md

 ## Highlights

-* 100% model and feature test coverave via simplecov.
+* 100% model and feature test coverage via simplecov.

 ## Pet adoption status

+1. 'adoptable' status means a per may have an application approved on it.
+Only one application may be approved on a pet at a time.
-1. 'pending' status means a pet has an approved application on it.
+2. 'pending' status means a pet has an approved application on it.
-2. Shelters with a pet who has a pending status may not be deleted.
+3. Shelters with a pet who has a pending status may not be deleted.